static-web-server/static-web-server/docs/content/configuration/config-file.md

 ### General options

-The TOML `[general]` section allows to adjust the current options actually available via the CLI/ENV ones.
+The TOML `[general]` section allows adjusting the current options available via the CLI/ENV ones.

-So they are equivalent each other **except** the `-w, --config-file` option which is omitted and can not be used for obvious reasons.
+So they are equivalent to each other **except** for the `-w`, --config-file` option which is omitted and can not be used for obvious reasons.

-!!! info "Config file based features are optional"
+!!! info "Config file-based features are optional"
     All server feature options via the configuration file are optional and can be omitted as needed.

 ### Advanced options